cor3bit/somax/README.md

 ⚠️ Since JAXopt is currently being merged into Optax, Somax at some point will switch to the Optax API as well.

+*The catfish in the logo is a nod to "сом", the Belarusian word for "catfish", also pronounced as "som".

 ## Installation